Viologen: Modified viologens and related compounds

 The resonance structures of the quinoid 3a and the biradical 3b contribute equally to the hybrid structure.
 The driving force for the contributing 3b is the restoration of aromaticity with the biphenyl unit.
 It has been established using X-ray crystallography that the molecule is, in effect, coplanar with slight nitrogen pyramidalization, and that the central carbon bonds are longer (144 pm) than what would be expected for a double bond (136 pm).
 Further research shows that the diradical exists as a mixture of triplets and singlets, although an ESR signal is absent.
 In this sense, the molecule resembles Tschischibabin's hydrocarbon, discovered during 1907.
 It also shares with this molecule a blue color in solution, and a metallic-green color as crystals.

 Compound 3 is a very strong reducing agent, with a redox potential of −1.48 V.

 Applications

 The widely used herbicide paraquat is a viologen.
 This application is the largest consumer of this class of compounds.
 The toxicity of the 2,2'-, 4,4'-, or 2,4'-bipyridylium-based viologens is related to their ability to form stable free radicals.
 This redox activity allows these species to interfere with the electron transport chain in the plant.

-Viologens have been commercialized as electrochromic systems because of the highly reversible and dramatic change color upon reduction and oxidation.
+Viologens have been commercialized as electrochromic systems because of their highly reversible and dramatic change of color upon reduction and oxidation.
 In some applications, N-heptyl viologens are used.
 Conducting solid supports such as titania and indium tin oxide have been used.